Silent pathogens in pets

 by Erica Shaffer

-FDA research shows pets can be asymptomatic for salmonellosis.
+FDA research shows some pets can be asymptomatic for salmonellosis.

 WASHINGTON – The family dog or cat that rushes in with “kisses” to greet their owners may be giving their “pet parents” more than unconditional love, according to an ongoing study by the US Food and Drug Administration.